Pencaitland: Etymology

+The name Pencaitland is first attested in 1296, as Penketland, Penkatlond and Penkatelen.
+It is thought derive either from the Brittonic language words corresponding to modern Welsh pen ('head, top, hill'), coed ('wood'), and llan ('clearing, enclosure'), in which case it once meant "head of a clearing or enclosure in or near a wood", or pen and coedlan ('copse'), in which case it meant "end of the copse".

 Pencaitland Community Council

 Pencaitland Community Council meets 10 times throughout the year, typically on the last Wednesday of the month at the Trevelyan Hall in Wester Pencaitland.
 The Community Council is constituted from fifteen members of the local population along with the locally elected representatives of the Fa'side catchment.
 This catchment extends to New Winton and Boggs Holdings to the north and Peastonbank to the south.